 Have you ever had wet carpet?
-Rains, floods, overflowing dishwashers and washing machines or burst pipes – there are lots of ways our carpets can get wet.
-Wet carpet is a problem, particularly if the carpet is wall to wall rather than rugs that can easily be moved to dry out.
+Rains, floods, overflowing dishwashers and washing machines or burst pipes – there are lots of ways your carpets can get wet.
+Wet carpet is a problem, particularly if the antimicrobials is wall to wall, rather than rugs that can easily be moved to dry out.
 Don’t ever be tempted to leave a wet carpet untreated to dry on its own – it’s a guaranteed way to have to pay for a new carpet!
-We’ve got the rundown on what to do about wet carpet.
+Here's the rundown on what to do about wet carpet.

 Mould is the Enemy

 Wet carpet will attract mould.
 There is no escaping this.
 Mould is an airborne microscopic fungus that lives in damp, dark places where it has access to an organic food source.
 The food source could be building materials like your walls or your carpets and other fabrics around your home, leather in your shoes and food in your pantry.
 It builds colonies and can hibernate when the environment becomes unfavourable.
 Eradicating mould completely from your home is virtually impossible.
 The best we can hope for is to reduce the incidence and our exposure to it.
 Exposure to mould creates health problems such as cold and flu symptoms, allergies, breathing difficulties, skin rashes and even hair loss.
 Often we don’t realise the mould is the cause of our health issues.